Center of Excellence in Urology & Men's Health

 What is Testosterone Replacement Therapy (TRT)?

-Testosterone Replacement Therapy (TRT) is a medically supervised treatment designed to restore testosterone levels in men suffering from hypogonadism (low testosterone).
-By replenishing this vital hormone to physiological levels, TRT reverses the symptoms of low T—such as fatigue, low libido, and muscle loss—helping men regain their vitality, mental clarity, and overall quality of life.
+Testosterone Replacement Therapy (TRT) is a medically supervised treatment designed to restore testosterone levels in men with hypogonadism (clinically low testosterone).
+By bringing this essential hormone back to healthy physiological levels, TRT helps reverse symptoms like chronic fatigue, low libido, muscle loss, and mood changes — helping men regain their energy, mental clarity, and overall quality of life.

 Clinical Mechanism